thanhn062/LogBotPlus-Documentation/README.md

 2.7.1
 - Fixed bug where bot "can't find tribe log" when activating discord window
 - Fixed bug when script failed to get current UTC and paused the script
-- Fixed sound alert within time frame not working
+- Fixed sound alert within a time frame not working
 - Changed back to SoundFX because Youtube decided to shutdown Rythm and Groovy
 - Change global chat cooldown to 6 seconds
 - Changed YoutubeURL field to sound ID
-- Changed Start to button instead of hotkey
+- Changed Start to a button instead of hotkey
-- Added exit hotkey to quickly terminate the script to use PC resources for emergency like defending base
+- Added exit hotkey to quickly terminate the script to use PC resources for an emergency like defending the base
-- Added minutes & second to downtime
+- Added minutes & seconds to downtime
 - Removed global chat interval, global chat feature now send to discord on new activity

 2.7.0
-- Added check window active before scanning to prevent script from scanning while sending !play on discord window
+- Added check window active before scanning to prevent the script from scanning while sending !play on discord window
 - Added Customizable track to play on sound alert using Youtube URL
 - Added population to the Server info groupbox
 - Added 'Sound Alert' groupbox in GUI that come with
  + Population Alert
  + Sound Alert on events
-- Redone Global Chat feature (now only take picture when someone talk on global instead of periodically)
+- Redone Global Chat feature (now only take a picture when someone talks on global instead of periodically)
 - Moved parasaur alert checkbox to its related Groupbox
-- Removed t.maxfps 15 to console after connect to ingame, instead make it default FPS in Engine.ini of ARK file
+- Removed t.maxfps 15 to console after connecting to the game, instead make it default FPS in Engine.ini of ARK file
 - Changed from 'SoundFX' to a more reliable bot 'Rythm'
 - Improved relog algorithm